Depression22/Depression22/README.md

 ## Hi there, Im Jared Quiñones :mushroom:
 >Welcome to my Github.
-I'm a passionate computer systems student with a great desire to learn and beacme a excellent python developer :snake:
+I'm a passionate computer systems student with a great desire to learn and became a excellent python developer :snake:

 ### :grey_exclamation: About me